October 7, 2020 Steam Chat Filtering has now graduated from Steam Labs and debuted on the live platform.

-Steam Labs’ eleventh experiment is on the way, and it’s all about giving users the power to choose what they see via the platform’s chat.
+Steam’s latest feature has arrived, and it’s all about giving users the power to choose what they see via the platform’s chat.
 It’s aptly titled ‘Chat Filtering’, and developer Valve says it’s borrowed the equivalent feature seen in some of the best PC games on Steam to create a customisable filter “that is consistent across supporting games and the Steam client, web, and mobile chat experiences”.

 Included in this is the option to upload your own lists of words and phrases to the feature.
-“We believe this level of control is especially important given that language is constantly evolving and is used differently among various communities around the world,” Valve says.
+“We believe this level of control is especially important given that language is constantly evolving and is used differently among various communities around the world,” Valve said.

-The Chat Filtering feature applies to Steam Chat, as well as “supporting games” right now, but the company says it might apply the same settings seen in these “across more forms of user-generated content” at some point in the future.
+The Chat Filtering feature applies to Steam Chat, as well as “supporting games” right now, but the company said it might apply the same settings seen in these “across more forms of user-generated content” at some point in the future.

 You can read about the new Steam Chat Filtering feature on the platform’s news blog here if you’d like to find out more.